 Without further ado, let’s take a closer look at our daily activities.

-1. Look into the products you use
+1. Look into the products you use.

 While shopping in a crowded supermarket is never a walk in the park, it’s worth spending a couple of extra minutes to carefully read the labels.
 Chances are, if a company had turned to a more ecological approach, they’ll want the sustainable folks out there to know.

 If you’re willing to go the extra mile, go online and read what the company’s website and independent NGOs have to share on the production process.
-Needless to say, it would be ideal if the brand was evaluated positively for use of recycled materials and sustainably grown ingredients.
+Needless to say, it would be ideal if the brand was evaluated positively for use of recycled materials or sustainably grown ingredients.

 Naturally, it’s not just the groceries we purchase that matters.
 In the ‘Home’ department keep a radar out for eco-friendly cleaning agents.
 If you opt out of chemical-stacked detergents, not only will you reduce the amount of harmful ingredients flushed down the drain.
 You’ll also clean your home surfaces with safe, gentle products you won’t need to worry about exposing yourself, your children or your pets to.